alessiop86/anti-antibot-cloudflare/README.md

 UNFINISHED!
 WORK IN PROGRESS!
 NOT COMPLETE!
 NOT WORKING!

-I need some help, I need some website with the anti bot protection (I'm under attack mode) activated, so I can implement the rest of the code (I believe that most of the work it has already been done).
-Please open an issue or send me a private message :)
+**I need some help, I need some website with the CloudFlare anti bot protection (I'm under attack mode) activated, so I can implement the rest of the library (I believe that most of the work it has already been done).
+Please open an issue or send me a private message :)**